sandrina-p/portfolio_v3/LEARNINGS.md

   - use `visibility: hidden` to hide animations out of viewport - watch out to not hide text!
 - Reminder: 100vh is evil on mobile.
 But JS can save us here...
 - 📝 Use SCSS or CSS Variables? - TLDR: they complement each other.
+- 🎈 When using `position:fixed`, you can't add `transform` to that element.
+It will ignore fixed.
+Solution: Apply transform to child element. (ex: footer title)

 ## Accessibility